fragan7dsouza/design-analysis-and-algorithms/README.md

 # 📐 Design and Analysis of Algorithms (DAA) Programs

 This repository contains a curated collection of algorithm implementations developed as part of my Design and Analysis of Algorithms (DAA) course.
-Each folder represents a specific algorithm written in C/C++, demonstrating core principles like searching, sorting, graph traversal, and string matching.
+Each folder represents a specific algorithm written in C, demonstrating core principles like searching, sorting, graph traversal, and string matching.

 ## 📂 Folder Structure